jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Plugins are placed in the DITA-OT plugins directory.
 You can see the plugin I built in this directory named 'info.debrief'.

 When ready a plugin must be integrated into DITA-OT using Apache Ant.
+I built this project using OS X and I installed Ant through Homebrew.

 On the command line from inside the root DITA-OT folder it would be -> ant -f integrator.xml

+You can also run the integrator inside Eclipse as an Ant build by right clicking on 'src/libs/DITA-OT1.8.5/integrator.xml' and selecting -> Run As -> Ant Build and this should integrate the plugin with the toolkit.

 Every plugin has a 'transtype' -> this plugins transtype is 'debrief'